See how to maximise your allowances from your savings to your pension pot and get your head around some key tax terms.

 You might also be interested in how much you need to retire and how workplace pensions work.

-The capital gains tax (CGT) allowance has been reduced to £3,000 for the 2024/2025 tax year (down from £6,000).
+The capital gains tax (CGT) allowance for the 2025/2026 tax year remains at £3,000.

 In the current tax year, you can sell investments, property, and other assets without having to pay any tax on the first £3,000 worth of gains.